cloud-elements/devportal/docs/guides/elements/config.md

 # Custom Configuration and Parameters

-{% include workflow.html displayNames="Info,Authentication,Configuration,Parameters,Hooks,Events,Bulk,Resources" links="define-info.html,auth.html,config.html,config.html#set-up-parameters,hooks.html,events.html,bulk.html,resources.html" active="Configuration"%}
+{% include workflow.html displayNames="Info,Authentication,Config & Parameters,Hooks,Events,Resources" links="define-info.html,auth.html,config.html,hooks.html,events.html,resources.html" active="Config & Parameters"%}

+Element configuration and parameters work together solve various scenarios presented by API providers.
 When you set up your element configuration, you define the information that you want to store with the element.
 The information can include data that you collect from the user when they authenticate an instance of an element.
 You can also store variables in the configuration that you can act on with parameters and hooks.
 You can also store information that you need to pass with each request to the API provider.

 Parameters enable you to configure what you need to send to an API provider with each request and how the provider expects to receive the information.
 You can pass variables that you added to the configuration, information provided by the user, specific values, and more.

+{% include note.html content="The configuration and parameters that you define here affect all requests made by the element.
+You will also define configurations and parameters specific to each endpoint when you <a href=resources.html>set up resources</a>.  " %}

-{% include callout.html content="<strong>On this page</strong></br><a href=#link>Heading</a></br><a href=#link>Heading</a>" type="info" %}
+{% include callout.html content="<strong>On this page</strong></br><a href=#set-up-element-configuration>Set Up Element Configuration</a></br><a href=#set-up-element-parameters>Set Up Element Parameters</a>" type="info" %}

-## Set Up Configuration
+## Set Up Element Configuration

 The element configuration is the storage place for any data that you need to operate on with parameters and hooks.
 For example, if the API provider requires something very specific with each request, you can add that to the configuration and then define a parameter that passes the data with each request.
 You can expose this configuration to the user so they can supply the information when they authenticate.
 Or, if it is not user specific information, you can store a default value in the configuration to act on later.

-See [Examples](#examples) for different ways to set up a configuration.
+{% include note.html content="Authentication values are element configuration values, so if you need to access the OAuth API Key from an OAuth 2.0 configuration, it is available with the Configuration Key <code>oauth.api.key</code>." %}

 To set up a configuration:

-1. Open Configuration, and the click **Add New Configuration**.
+1. Open Configuration, and then click **Add New Configuration**.
 2. Enter the name of the configuration.
 If you choose to show this on the UI, Cloud Elements will show the configuration name as you define it here.
 3. In **Configuration Key** you can choose to update the value automatically created from the configuration name or leave it.
-The configuration key is used in the JSON if needed to authenticate and element instance and it is also how you refer to the configuration in parameters and hooks.
+The configuration key identifies the configuration property in the JSON if needed to authenticate an element instance.
+You also use the configuration key to refer to the configuration in parameters and hooks.
 4. In **Default Value** enter any default value for the configuration.
 5. In **Configuration Description** enter a brief description of the configuration.
 If the configuration appears in Cloud Elements, the description is available as hover help.
 5. In **Configuration Type** select the type of configuration.
 Configurations can be text strings, boolean, or passwords.